 Schelling's original model has many elements that are readily varied: population density, homophily threshold\cite{PhysAnalogue, granovetter1978threshold}, relocation procedure\cite{PhysAnalogue, MobilityConstraints}, initial configuration, lattice geometry (size and boundaries)\cite{SchelTopology, PhysAnalogue, SchelCityTypeShape}, neighborhood size \cite{vision} and minority status (population ratio)\cite{hatna2010ratio}.

-This paper explores the role of the initial configurations statistics and relocation procedure on the space of segregation outcomes; while maintaining the `classic` agent properties, utility and the 2D checkerboard location space.
+This paper explores the role of the initial configuration statistics and relocation procedure on the space of segregation outcomes; while maintaining the `classic` agent properties, utility, and the 2D checkerboard location space.